Tiendil/blog.feeds.fun/content/posts/2025-002-release-1-18-public-collections/en.md

 **Feeds Fun 1.18** is live!

-Our curated news collections became public — everyone can explore and share with friends the latest fully tagged news — no registration required.
+Our curated news collections are now public — everyone can explore and share the latest fully tagged news with friends, no registration required.

 Check them out here:

 - [Scientific Papers](https://feeds.fun/show/scientific-papers) for latest research papers.
 - [Entrepreneurship & Startups](https://feeds.fun/show/entrepreneurship) for the latest business insights.

-Tags filter now reflected in the URL, so yor event can share subset of news, like [new machine learning papers](https://feeds.fun/show/scientific-papers/machine-learning) or [networking news](https://feeds.fun/show/entrepreneurship/networking).
+Tag filters are now reflected in the URL, allowing you to easily share specific subsets of news, such as [new machine learning papers](https://feeds.fun/show/scientific-papers/machine-learning) or [networking news](https://feeds.fun/show/entrepreneurship/networking).

 Besides this, we made some other improvements:

-- Improve the first load time of news list.
+- Improved the initial loading time of news lists.
 - If there's no recent news, Feeds Fun now loads older news to show that feeds are active.

 ## Stay Connected